This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 When your puppy is approximately fifteen months old, switch to feeding him/her once a day.

-An average of 3 cups a day (depending on the size of your puppy, if your not sure – ask us)
+An average of 3 cups a day (depending on the size of your puppy, if you’re not sure – ask us)

 One of the great things about raising a guide dog puppy is I have a tremendous resource for any questions I have about my dogs.